FrankHB/pl-docs/en-US/calling-for-language-features.md

 Modula systems are useful in organizing modular code components consistently.
 However, they can be derived from primitive constructs as libraries.

 The way of derivation is considered superior than built-in primitive features for various reasons.

-* There are more than one styles of module primitives.
-Each has pros and cons up to the target domain.
-Derivations can test different design for differnt domains, leaving the freedom of choices to the users.
-* Fixed design of modular system may rely on other language features (like complex type systems) too eagarly.
-* Derivations may be developed and verfied separatedly without interfere compatibility issues among language specification updates.
+The general reasons of primitives vs. derivations are all suited here.

-* Derivations are allowed to be used as basic building blocks of more abstracted high-level facilities for engineering puporse (e.g. [building systems](https://en.wikipedia.org/wiki/Build_automation) and [CI (continuous integration)](https://en.wikipedia.org/wiki/Continuous_integration).
+For the case specific to the module systems, derivations are also allowed to be used as basic building blocks of more abstracted high-level facilities for engineering puporse (e.g. [building systems](https://en.wikipedia.org/wiki/Build_automation) and [CI (continuous integration)](https://en.wikipedia.org/wiki/Continuous_integration).
 A single fixed design of modulues without multi-level reflective derivation in mind is hardly convincingly support the ideas well in general.

 (Rationale and examples TBD.)